Afissard/Roguelike_v1/README.md

+# Death of this project ... :
+I decided to end this project because of optimization issue : for large scale map, the game have a lot of lag.
+This is because of my way of rendering the map, all tile are independent sprite and this wasn't a good idea.
+To fix that issue I would need to rewrite most of my current code.
+This is why I prefer close this repo but keep it as a mark of my progress in learning game development.

+---
 # My Roguelike version n°1 :

 The objective of this project is to create a (finished) game that be run on a raspberry or any other low spec computer.